 Caponata is a classic Sicilian eggplant relish.
 It has a delightful medley of flavors—sweet and sour, salty and nutty–and is refreshing and delicious especially when it is served during the hot and hazy days of summer.
-There are as many variations of this dish as there are cooks and recipes may include such ingredients as red peppers, raisins, capers, potatoes and even fish and anchovies.
-This tasty eggplant stew can be served as an appetizer, or as a relish or side dish to accompany fish, chicken or beef.
+There are as many variations of this dish as there are cooks and recipes may include such ingredients as red peppers, raisins, capers, potatoes, and even fish and anchovies.
+This tasty eggplant stew can be served as an appetizer, or as a relish or side dish to accompany fish, chicken, or beef.
 It is best made one day ahead to allow the flavors to blend, but you can prepare caponata several days in advance, if desired.
 My favorite way to serve caponata is at room temperature on thin slices of toasted Italian bread.
-Here is my recipe for caponata.
 Buon appetito!

 In two 12-inch skillets, heat 1/4 of the olive oil (you will be using 1/2 cup total for the two skillets).
 Divide the eggplant, place in the two skillets and cook in the hot olive oil until it is lightly browned, stirring occasionally.
 This should take about 10 to 15 minutes.
 Transfer eggplant to a medium bowl.